 - Do not override or modify font styles inline.

-- Use code font to mark up code, such as class names, method names, HTTP status codes, console output, and placeholders.
+- Use code font to mark up code, such as filenames, class names, method names, HTTP status codes, console output, and placeholders.
 For more information, see Some specific items to put in code font.

 - Use sentence case in all headings, titles, and navigation.